Key Takeaway

 - Legitimate medical providers who treated real injuries

-This creates significant challenges for victims who suffer genuine injuries in staged accidents but lose their insurance coverage due to the fraudulent nature of the incident.
+This creates serious challenges for victims who suffer real injuries in staged accidents.
+They can lose insurance coverage entirely because of the fraudulent nature of the incident.

 Red Flags: How Courts Identify Staged Accidents